Corporate social responsibility certainly isn’t a funky new idea.

 The human race simply cannot continue to produce CO2 at the current levels and not expect catastrophic and disastrous consequence.
 Climate change is undeniable, it is palpable, tangible, it is happening and there is absolutely nothing we can do to reverse it, however, we can and must act immediately to mitigate the devastating effects of it.

-Our forestry experts identified the Coastal Province of Kenya as the most environmentally beneficial spot to concentrate our reforestation efforts for several reasons, one of them being its proximity to the equator and excellent conditions to grow trees quickly.
+Our forestry experts identified the Coast Province of Kenya as the most environmentally beneficial spot to concentrate our reforestation efforts for several reasons, one of them being its proximity to the equator and excellent conditions to grow trees quickly.
 This location has suffered enormous canopy loss through deforestation and for the most unimpressive and embarrassing reason of making charcoal which is frequently bought by western world home-ware stores and sold for use on our BBQs.

 It is a devastating and simple fact and I think the most shocking realisation is that there has been no discernible efforts made to reforest what has been cut down.